Glass Cat: History

 Bungle first appears in The Patchwork Girl of Oz, the seventh of Baum's fourteen Oz books.
 The magician Dr. Pipt tests his Powder of Life by animating an ornamental glass cat figurine, for the specific purpose of catching mice for his wife Margolotte.
 But the Glass Cat turns out to be exceptionally vain, and unwilling to do any work.
-Margolotte names it Bungle.
-The Glass Cat is transparent, except for her hard blood-red ruby heart, two large emeralds for eyes, and her bright pink brains, which look rather like a collection of marbles and can be seen working in the cat's head.
-She has a tail of spun-glass.
+Margolotte names it Bungle, in reference to the magician's failure to create a useful mouser.